 After these five years, Dr. Axling broke down and was furloughed home to recuperate.
 In 1908 they returned to Tokyo, where the Mission Board asked them to establish an evangelistic center – a challenge to the Japanese as a worthy educational, welfare and evangelistic enterprise.

-The nation took its cue from Tokyo; while Dr. Axling outlined and carried forward a three-fold program — evangelistic, educational and public welfare, and this new center became the first model of effective Christian work in the Far East.
+The nation took its cue from Tokyo; while Dr. Axling outlined and carried forward a three-fold program – evangelistic, educational and public welfare, and this new center became the first model of effective Christian work in the Far East.
 They ministered not only to the individual, but to the whole community.
-At first, in Tokyo they faced an attitude of indifference, but the Great Famine in Japan gave them the opportunity for relief work which awakened the interest and gratitude of the nation.

-lumber and supplies.
-Here now was cooperation, a surprising change from the earlier opposition.
 During the World War II, the Axlings were separated in stockades fifty miles apart, but in the middle of the war, they were repatriated to the United States and later returned to their great work.

 After their first retirement, Dr. Axling spent eight years in evangelistic work under the direction of the Japanese Christian Church and witnessed miracles with large audiences and a response of some 20% of the people attending.
-The Axlings retired in 1955, but for many years.
-Dr. Axling continued deputation work and traveled over 135,000 miles across our land and spoke over 1,000 times.

-The picture above shows the Honored Star — Japan’s Second Order of Merit, given by the Emperor and the “Pigeon Cane” which signifies freedom to all parts of the city including the Emperor’s palace.
+The picture below shows the honored star – Japan’s Second Order of Merit, given by the emperor and the “Pigeon Cane” which signifies freedom to all parts of the city including the Emperor’s palace.

 Mrs. Axling was called home a couple of years ago, while now Dr. “Uncle Will” Axling resides at 216 So.
-Atlantic Blvd.,

-Alhambra — Atherton Baptist Homes.
+Atlantic Blvd., Alhambra – Atherton Baptist Homes.
 Truly he is one of our great missionary statesmen and worthy of our highest honor.

 Of Atherton Baptist Homes, Dr. Axling says, “It’s a wonderful home far from home!”